gSchool/js-basic-training/markdown/defining_functions.md

 console.log(doNothing === doNothing()); // logs `false` to the console
 ```

+:question: In as much detail as you are able, what is the difference between `doNothing` and `doNothing()` above?

 ## Returning Values From Functions

 As you are well aware from using built in functions, many functions define values other than `undefined`.
 When writing our own function definitions we can return whatever value we might like by using, somewhere in the **body** of the definition, the `return` keyword, followed by the value we with to return.
-The **body** of a function definition is the part in between the curly braces, and, is a collection of any JavaScript code:
+The **body** of a function definition is the part in between the curly braces, and, is a collection of any JavaScript code.
+While this description is rather innocuous, a full understanding of it unlocks incredible possibilities in your ability to write functions that can do anything you are able to imagine doing in JavaScript:

 ```javascript
 function makeOne() {